Academic Support at Loreto

 - All buildings have key card operated lifts allowing quick and efficient access to the whole campus on all floors.

-- Disabled toilets can be found on every floor of each of the college buildings alongside dedicated mobility bathrooms with ceiling tracking hoists and Closimat toilets for students that require personal care.
+- Accessible toilets can be found on every floor of each of the college buildings alongside dedicated mobility bathrooms with ceiling tracking hoists and Closimat toilets for students that require personal care.

 - Rest room for students who want to take a break from their chair during the day